hpc-io/h5bench/h5bench_patterns/README.md

 Steps for running these benchmarks are the same as the other benchmarks.
-Besides other parameters, the following parameters are required to be provided in the configuration:
+All parameter and requirements and running instructions remain same, except for the following parameters which are additionally required to be provided in the configuration:
 1. CS
     | Parameter | Description |
     | --------- | ----------- |